 Consistent with its long-standing support for preserving attorney-client privilege, the BBA filed an amicus brief in Hanover Ins.
 Company v.
 Rapo & Jepsen Ins.
 Services, Inc. and Arbella Mutual Ins.
 Company.
 This interlocutory appeal from the entry of a discovery order in an automobile dispute between insurers presented issues regarding attorney-client privilege and work product doctrine in the context of a joint defense agreement: whether Massachusetts law recognizes a joint defense privilege and whether an oral joint defense agreement is enforceable.
 The brief supported the appellants’ position that Massachusetts recognizes the common interest doctrine, sometimes known as the joint defense privilege.

 American Civil Liberties Union, et al. v.
 National Security Agency, et al.

-A challenge to the NSA’s wiretapping program on the grounds that it violates attorney-client privilege.
+American Civil Liberties Union, et. al. v.
+National Security Agency, et. al. presented a challenge to the NSA’s wiretapping program on the grounds that it violated attorney-client privilege.
 The BBA signed onto this amicus brief drafted by the Association of the Bar of the City of New York in support of the preservation of attorney-client privilege.